 Here are a few important tips for people wondering if they can travel with hemp-extracted CBD oil.

 There are some hemp-extracted CBD companies that do a poor job regulating their production process.
 For this reason, some products claiming to be “THC-Free” may contain THC.
 This might not be an issue in many states or even your home state.
 However, when you travel across state lines, it is important to consider this so that you don’t run into trouble while trying to explain the need to carry illegal products.

-Green Remedy’s Vice President of Business Development, Roger Hayes says there is one important way that customers can make sure their product is legal.
-“On the side on all Green Remedy products is a QR code that can be scanned to view the Green Remedy Certificate of Analysis (COA).
+Green Remedy’s Vice President of Business Development says there is one important way that customers can make sure their product is legal.
+“On the side of all Green Remedy products is a QR code that can be scanned to view the Green Remedy Certificate of Analysis (COA).
 This will show the product is made by the company that appears on the label, and that it contains less than the legal limit of 0.3% THC.”

 There are of course several different options for travel in today’s world.
 As a passenger, taking hemp-extracted CBD before or during travel should not be a problem.
 But even though hemp-extracted CBD oil is non-psychoactive, taking it and then driving might not be a good idea depending on your specific situation.